Mixed-Culture Brett Beer

 - Common Ingredients: Virtually any style of beer, fermented in any manner, then finished with one or more strains of Brett.
 Alternatively, a beer made with Brett as the sole fermentation strain.

 - Commercial Examples: Boulevard Saison Brett, Hill Farmstead Arthur, Logsdon Seizoen Bretta, Russian River Sanctification, The Bruery Saison Rue, Victory Helios

 Brewing Properties of Mixed-Culture Brett Beer

-The functional properties of brewing Mixed-Culture Brett Beer beers as descided by the Brewers Association.
-These guidelines reflect, as accurately as possible, historical significance, authenticity or a high profile in the current commercial beer market.
+These are the functional brewing properties of Mixed-Culture Brett Beer beers, as descided by the Brewers Association.
+These guidelines reflect, as accurately as possible, the historical significance, authenticity or a common profile in the current commercial beer market.

 The alcohol by volume is shows the amount of alcohol this style of beer should have.